 As you may know, a sitemap is essentially a list of all the pages that make up your website.
 Sitemaps come in the .xml format and although you could put one together yourself, it’s far more efficient to generate it using a tool.
+With WordPress, it’s easy to find a dedicated sitemap plugin to help you.
+All of the top WordPress SEO plugins will help you create a sitemap.
 For example, Yoast SEO automatically sets up a sitemap for you and keeps it updated:

 To access your sitemap, install and activate Yoast SEO.
 Once that’s done, navigate to the SEO > General page and jump to the Features tab.
 You’ll notice an option that reads XML sitemaps, which should be set to On: